This post is also available in: Italiano (Italian)

 Do I really have to tell you how rude this was and how mortified I felt?

 This kind of cliché is unfortunately very common and yet it’s very offensive to think that even today it is used from journalists (and, sadly, also a few bloggers) who don’t care about verifying the facts.
 The person I met refused to disembark in Naples because, according to her, there was nothing to see: the city was dangerous and she wasn’t going to get robbed.
 The worst part is that she tried to scare away other girls from our group and now I keep thinking that it’s what she might be doing with her articles as well.
+Unfortunately a couple of them decided not to hike to Mount Vesuvius, influenced by this bad behaviour from the British journalist.

 In the last ten years, more or less, Naples has completely changed.
 The city has had a very rough few years: who hasn’t read about the garbage emergency in Naples?
 Yet if you visit now, you won’t find rubbish and filth everywhere, as some media keep on saying, because they love the sensationalism more than the truth.
 There aren’t rapists waiting to jump on the solo female travelers, gosh, how can people believe that?